Paris Bass

-Paris Nickolas Bass (born August 29, 1995), also known as Basem Albebas, is an American-Libyan professional basketball player for the Sagesse Club of the Lebanese Basketball League (LBL).
+Paris Nickolas Bass (born August 29, 1995), also known as Basem Albebas, is an American-Libyan professional basketball player who last played for the Sagesse Club of the Lebanese Basketball League (LBL).
 He played college basketball for the Detroit Mercy Titans.

 High school career

 Bass attended Seaholm High School in Birmingham, Michigan.
 As a senior, he averaged 23.4 points and 12.4 rebounds per game.
 Bass earned Basketball Coaches Association of Michigan (BCAM) All-State Team and the Detroit News All-Metro North First Team honors.
 Regarded as a three-star recruit by Rivals.com, Bass committed to play college basketball at Detroit Mercy.

 College career

 Bass redshirted his true freshman season.
 As a redshirt freshman, he averaged 12.4 points, 5.7 rebounds and 1.9 assists per game.
 Bass was named Horizon League Freshman of the Year.
 He missed the first eight games of his sophomore season with a suspension.
 Bass averaged 18.4 points, 8 rebounds and 2.1 assists per game as a sophomore, earning First-team All-Horizon League honors.On May 10, 2016, Bass was removed from the Detroit Mercy program.